How I ‘Unconference’ in My Project-based Class

 The assignment is designed to address the social and emotional needs of middle school kiddos, while also tightening up their writing skills on their way to high school.
 By this point, it is always evident that students need a grammar brush-up, particularly in comma usage to prevent run-on sentences.

-They also need to experiment with sentence length and figurative language (I use these videos to review) and add what I call “ompf” to their writing.
+They also need to experiment with sentence length and figurative language and add what I call “ompf” to their writing.
 If you’d like a more in-depth approach to grammar, check out my Grammar Bootcamp blog.

 It seems pretty straightforward as assignments go, but a room full of middle school students always proves to be a balancing act.
 On the one hand, they need to assert their individuality, while on the other hand they are trying desperately to fit in.